-The Alligator is a tool I have used over and over for more than two years.
+The Alligator is a tool I have used over and over for more than seven years.
 It keeps on going and going!
 Even the original batteries are still good.

-The "magic" thing about this tool are the spring loaded guards that cover the chain.
+The "magical” thing about this tool is the spring loaded guards that cover the chain.
 Regular chain saws are wildly dangerous because their blades are exposed and can jump back at you…but the Alligator is different!
 It's so safe I even let my 4 year old nephew try it (with me helping him to hold it, of course).

 Maintenance?
 I have tightened the chain once or twice, but that's easy and the required tool is included.
 It needs a bit of oil squirted on the chain every so often, too.

-See the comparrison chart below to help you choose which Alligator Chain Saw you want.
+See the comparison chart below to help you choose which Alligator Chain Saw you want.